Privacy and AI Policies

 1. Overview

-Woodhead Law Firm ("Firm") operates the website at www.halimawoodhead.com.
-This Privacy Policy explains what information the Firm collects through this website, how the Firm uses it, and your rights with respect to it.
+Woodhead’s Law Practice ("Practice") operates the website at www.halimawoodhead.com.
+This Privacy Policy explains what information the Practice collects through this website, how the Practice uses it, and your rights with respect to it.

 2. Information Collected

-The Firm collects information you voluntarily provide through the website contact form, including:
+The Practice collects information you voluntarily provide through the website contact form, including:

 • Your name